Academic Standards and Policies

 Academic dishonesty includes, but is not limited to, plagiarism, cheating, collusion, and willful misrepresentation.

-C. Collusion means collaborating with another person in an unauthorized fashion.
-Examples of collusion include: allowing another student to look at or copy your work; preparing an assignment for another student to submit as their own; allowing another person to do your work.
+- Collusion means collaborating with another person in an unauthorized fashion.
+Examples of collusion include: allowing another student to look at or copy your work; preparing an assignment for another student to submit as their own; allowing another person to do one’s work.

-D. Willful Misrepresentation means intending to deceive.
-Examples of willful misrepresentation include: fabricating data; forging records or official documents; and lying about reasons for absence or late work in order to gain accommodation.
+- Willful Misrepresentation means intending to deceive.
+Examples of willful misrepresentation include: fabricating data; using services, including ChatGPT and other virtual technology to create papers and projects; forging records or official documents; and lying about reasons for absence or late work in order to gain accommodation.

 Please Note: Students found in violation of the Academic Honesty Policy will not be permitted to drop the course.
-If a student is found in violation of policy and the faculty member or Review Board sanctions an “F” grade for the class, the student’s transcript will reflect a letter grade of “F.” If a student should process a withdrawal form while the case is pending, the grade will be changed to an “F” grade.
+If a student is found in violation of policy and the faculty member or Academic Review Committee sanctions an “F” grade for the class, the student’s transcript will reflect a letter grade of “F” If a student should process a withdrawal form (including a medical withdrawal) while the case is pending, the grade will be changed to an “F” grade.

 When faculty report violations, each report goes into a central Academic Integrity file.
-Each reported student will receive written notification that a report will be placed in the file.
+Each reported student will receive written notification that a report will be placed in the file; the student’s academic advisor will be copied on this notification.
 The file will be placed under limited access and housed within Academic Affairs.
 Under most circumstances, only the Vice President of Student Affairs, the Dean of Students, and the Associate Dean for Academic Affairs will have access to the file.
 Information about individual cases will be made available to the Academic Review Committee on an as-needed basis.
+Records in the file are subject to FERPA guidelines.

 Academic Affairs will take the following actions when notices are placed in the file:

-1st violation: Students will be mailed a written notice requiring that they have an in-person meeting with the Associate Dean for Academic Affairs within thirty days.
-Students who do not respond to a request for a meeting will have a hold placed on their record until such meeting takes place.
-If the Associate Dean for Academic Affairs determines that a first violation is particularly egregious, s/he may refer the incident to the Academic Review Committee for consideration.
+1st violation: Students will be sent a written notice requiring that they have an in-person meeting with the Associate Dean for Academic Affairs within thirty days.
+A hold will be placed on their record immediately.
+That hold remains until the case is closed.
+If the Associate Dean for Academic Affairs determines that a first violation is particularly egregious, they may refer the incident to the Academic Review Committee for consideration.

 The Academic Review Committee will convene under the following circumstances:

-1. When a student is cited for a second or greater instance of academic dishonesty with the placement of a notice in the Academic Integrity file, the case will automatically be referred to the Academic Review Committee for a hearing within sixty business days of the placement of such notice.
+- When a student is cited for a second or greater instance of academic dishonesty with the placement of a notice in the Academic Integrity file, the case will automatically be referred to the Academic Review Committee for review within sixty business days of the placement of such notice.

 The Academic Review Committee has the following responsibilities:

-3. Decide whether the grade penalty and/or disciplinary action were warranted;
+- Decide whether the grade penalty and/or disciplinary action were warranted and proportional to the offense;

 The following Rules and Procedures will apply to the Academic Review Committee:

-3. The student will be allowed, but not required, to attend the hearing, and to bring one person (a faculty member, staff member, or another student from the College) with him/her to the hearing.
+- The student will be allowed, but not required, to attend the hearing, and to bring one support person (a faculty member, staff member, or another student from the College) to the hearing.
 The Chair of the Academic Review Committee must be informed of that intention within seventy-two hours prior to the hearing.
-This person’s role is to provide emotional support.
-He/she does not have the right to speak or ask questions.
+The support person does not have the right to speak or ask questions.

 Academic Progress and Pace